 2014 is the first year in history that a round of the UCI Cyclocross World Cup will be taking place in the UK.
 Campbell Park, Milton Keynes to be precise.
 The best riders from Belgium, USA and the Netherlands will be competing here as well as our own, home grown champions.

 It’s the third round of the World Cup.
-Round 1 just happened last weekend in Cauberg, Netherlands.
+Round 1 (this is an old post and the linked content no longer exists) just happened last weekend in Cauberg, Netherlands.
 Lars van der Haar won the men’s race and Katherine Compton won the ladies race.

 Here’s a short clip of round 1’s racing…

-Round 2 takes place at the iconic Koksijde race course on November 22nd.
+Round 2 (this is an old post and the linked content no longer exists) takes place at the iconic Koksijde race course on November 22nd.

 If you’re a cycling enthusiast, or just a little curious of the event, tickets are easily accessible on the website.
 At just £10 per Adult (Children under 12 go free) and £5 for a parking ticket, the event is well priced for most individuals and families.